apace100/origins-docs/docs/json/origin.md

     "description": "Raah, brains..."
 }
 ```

-This example origin adds an origin with a `minecraft:zombie_head` as its icon.
+This example will add an origin that has a Zombie Head item as its icon.